The Hard Days Determine Your Relationship -- Not The Easy Days

 Harmony, for most couples, is easy.
 Traveling together, dinners out without the kids, enjoying your favorite outdoor activity on a beautiful day.
 You fall in love usually because you do harmony so well.
 It helps us for attachment and connection that is much needed for the later stages of our life together.

 Disharmony comes easy for most couples however doing it well is key.
 If you spend everyday with ANY person, you will hits moments of disharmony.
 This is not only normal but it is healthy.
 It is vital that each person in the couple be their own complete, unique, individual self.
 And if you are being your own individual self chances are it will rub up against your mate.

 This means that you are being YOU and that is really important.
 How you do this differentiation (the process of being different from your partner) matters.
-You of course know that criticism, contempt, and judgment will contaminate a relationship — but somehow most people do it anyone.
+You of course know that criticism, contempt, and judgment will contaminate a relationship — but somehow most people do it anyway.